 Why You’re Not Gaining Lean Muscle

 Most people are looking for ways to build lean muscle, but the one biggest reason that holds people back is the lack of follow through.
-That’s right, most people just don’t follow through on all fronts on a consistent basis when attempting to gain lean muscle.
+That’s right, most people just don’t follow through on all fronts on a consistent basis.
 When it comes to building lean muscle and fitness you have to be comprehensive in your approach.

 Aside from variables such as training modality, training philosophy, equipment, resources, etc. the real reasons concerning the failure of people to build lean hard muscle is the lack of commitment and dedication.
 It really is that simple.
 People these days just sort of want to do things and sort of wanting to do things really leads to getting nothing done at all.

-I have met several people over the years that were in reasonably good shape and were capable of doing some impressive things in terms of strength and athleticism, but lacked a discipline in nutrition and were lacking in the building lean muscle as a result.
+I have met several people over the years that were in reasonably good shape.
+These people were capable of doing some impressive things in terms of strength and athleticism, but lacked a discipline in other areas for building lean muscle.
 This is a concrete example of failing to follow through in all areas.

 How To Build Lean Muscle

 The beauty of performing multi-joint lifts is that they can be easily done with, or without equipment.
-Squats are great in that they can be done with your own body resistance, but if you need to intensify the movement you can incorporate a kettlebell for a goblet squat, or a single barbell for some effective front squats.
+So squats are great in that they can be done with your own body resistance.
+However, if you need to intensify the movement you can incorporate a kettlebell for a goblet squat, or a single barbell for some effective front squats.

 As you can see the benefit here is that these can be performed with a barbell and with moderate resistance.
-The need for a rack, or additional load is not completely necessary.
-By performing the lift with a high level of proficiency you can maximize tension and challenge the muscle with a quality and complete ROM.
+Therefore the need for a full weight rack, or additional load is not completely necessary.
+By performing the lift with a high level of proficiency you can maximize tension and challenge your muscles with a quality and complete ROM.

-You can utilize obtain tremendous lean muscle gains by shifting the focus of the lift from simply trying to lift more weight to striving to lift with a higher degree of quality.
-Don’t misunderstand me you can always obtain benefits from lifting a heavier load, however this is not the ONLY way, but rather A single way to do it.
+You can utilize and obtain tremendous lean muscle gains by shifting your focus of the lift.
+You can do this by moving away from trying to lift more weight to focusing on working to lift with a higher degree of quality.
+Don’t misunderstand me you can always obtain benefits from lifting a heavier load.
+However this is not the ONLY way to build lean muscle.

-Perform Dynamic Movements And Lifts That Demand Higher Levels Of Coordination: This is something that I’m a big believer of doing especially because movements that require more focus, skill, and coordination can truly stress the nervous system and force us to utilize muscles that we are normally not used to recruiting.
+Perform Dynamic Movements And Lifts That Demand Higher Levels Of Coordination: This is something that I’m a big believer in doing.
+As a result this is because these movements require more focus, skill, and coordination.
+Therefore this can truly stress your nervous system and force you to utilize muscles that you are normally not used to recruiting.

-Once again these movements may also be multi-joint in nature, but the difference is that these movements may require different coordination and stress to get us moving in different ways.
-These types of movements should focus on enhancing kinesthetic learning and proprioceptive awareness.
+Once again these movements may also be multi-joint in nature, but the difference is that these movements may require different coordination and stress.
+These types of movements should focus on enhancing your kinesthetic learning and proprioceptive awareness.

 One way I like to implement such movement and skill is to leverage the use of kettlebells.
-The swing, clean, and press lift is a highly effective lift that can yield such qualities as I’ve mentioned here.
+As an example the swing, clean, and press lift is a highly effective lift for coordination.
 Give these a try.
 Start slow and steadily progress through the movement.

-As you can see this movement does require a respectable level of technique and coordination in order to pull it off.
-Before leveraging this movement the single arm clean, the single arm swing, and the single arm kettlebell press must be learned first.
+As you can see this movement does require a respectable level of technique and coordination.
+Before leveraging this movement the single arm clean, the single arm swing, and the single arm kettlebell press must be learned independently first.

-Perform Sprint And Sprint Variation Intervals: Another tried and true way to strip down body fat and to build a high level of lean muscle mass is performing sprint and sprint variation intervals.
-The reason I say sprint variations is that other related sprint type movements (other than linear sprinting) can be leveraged to acquire the same results and to stress the body in a very intense way.
+Perform Sprint And Sprint Variation Intervals: Another way to strip down body fat and build a high level of lean muscle mass is performing sprint and sprint variation intervals.
+So the reason I say sprint variations is that other related sprint movements (other than linear sprinting) can be leveraged to acquire lean muscle.

-Of course performing 30, 40, 50, and 100 yard sprints are hugely beneficial, but if space and time are an issue for you there are other variations of high intense sprint related work you can perform to acquire the same results.
-One great way to do this is by hammering out a set of acceleration/deceleration cone drills.
-This drill will absolutely humble you the first time you do it.
+Of course performing 30, 40, 50, and 100 yard sprints are hugely beneficial.
+However, if space and time are an issue for you there are other variations of intense sprint related work you can perform.
+Consequently one great way to do this is by hammering out a set of acceleration/deceleration cone drills.
+To sum it up this drill will absolutely humble you the first time you do it.

-These cone acceleration/deceleration drills are very demanding on the legs and build tremendous anaerobic work capacity.
-The great thing about this drill is that it can be done in a relatively small space.
-I like to perform this drill with 6 to 8 cones depending on the fitness and ability level of the given trainee.
-You can play with the number and scale it to maximize your training.
+These cone acceleration/deceleration drills are going to be very demanding on your legs.
+Therefore, you’ll also build tremendous anaerobic work capacity.
+You can do this drill in a relatively small space.
+I like to perform this drill with 6 to 8 cones depending on the fitness level of the given trainee.
+You can scale it to maximize your training.

-Keep in mind that this drill can also be intensified further by performing the runs by loading with a weighted vest, or by adding in jumps when decelerating on the cones.
+So keep in mind that this drill can also be intensified further by performing the runs by loading with a weighted vest.
+As a result you can also add in jumps when decelerating on the cones.
 As you progress the variations are virtually endless.
-Start incorporating these into your training a couple times a month and report back to me on your progress.
+So start incorporating these into your training a couple times a month and report back to me on your progress.

-The point here is that if you implement these three strategies on a consistent basis I guarantee that you’ll pack on some hard lean muscle.
-Everyone single one of these are at the foundation of my programming and are field tested.
+If you implement these three strategies on a consistent basis I guarantee that you’ll pack on some hard lean muscle.

-If you want to build lean hard muscle you’ve got to be consistent, but you’ve got to be consistent with a strength and conditioning plan that will give you the most bang for your buck!
+If you want to build lean hard muscle you’ve got to be consistent.
+You’ve got to be consistent with a strength and conditioning plan that will give you the most bang for your buck!
 Why waste time and energy on anything else?

-Are you currently incorporating any sprint variations into your current training?
+Do you currently incorporate any sprint variations into your current training?

 Are you getting results with your current training in terms of building lean muscle mass?

-Are you interested in learning more about how to speed up this process with training that works?
+Do you want to speed up this process with training that works?